mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 <figure><img src="/g/figs/opbmt_fig_clampedcvc.jpg" /><figcaption>Clamping the catheter above a leak.</figcaption></figure>

 If your catheter is leaking at any time, clamp it above the leak.
 Use the white catheter clamp on the catheter, if possible.
 Wipe the area that is leaking with an alcohol pad and then cover the leak with tape.
-Follow the instructions in your *BMT Emergency Guide* (included at the back of this guide); if it is between 8:00am and 8:00pm call the BMT Outpatient Clinic.
-If it is after 8:00pm call your attending physician or go directly to the Urgent Care Center.
+Follow the instructions in your *BMT Emergency Guide* (included at the back of this guide); if it is between 8:00 am and 8:00 pm call the BMT Outpatient Clinic.
+If it is after 8:00 pm call your attending physician or go directly to the Urgent Care Center.

 Full instructions on how to care for your catheter are included in *Caring for Your Central Venous Catheter* which is included at the end of this guide.
 You should read it in full and refer to it when you are changing your bandages or caring for your catheter.
 <div class="phasedivider invisible">End of Phase 1 Divider</div>